FORTUVA/FORTUVA-AUTOMATION-ENGINE-GUI/build_executable.md

 # Building Executables for All Operating Systems

-This guide will help you create standalone executable files for the Fortuva Bot application on Windows, macOS, and Linux.
+This guide will help you create standalone executable files for the Fortuva Engine application on Windows, macOS, and Linux.

 ## Prerequisites